 How about making your own vegan cereal?

-Sometimes, it can cheaper to make your own cereal than to buy it from a supermarket.
+Sometimes, it can be cheaper to make your own cereal than to buy it from a supermarket.
 Another advantage of doing this is that you know exactly what’s in it so that you can make sure that it’s healthy and free from contamination.
 It doesn’t have to take long either, as there’s often no cooking involved, just mixing ingredients together.

 Suggested read: How to make homemade granola